Want to apply for an OCI card in the UK?

-People who migrated from India or, are married to an Indian or, whose parents/grandparents belonged to India are eligible to be granted the status of Overseas Citizenship of India.
+If you migrated from India or, are married to an Indian or, your parents/grandparents belonged to India, you are eligible to be granted the status of Overseas Citizenship of India (OCI).

-How to apply for OCI in the UK
+How to apply for OCI card in the UK

 Consequently, applying for OCI by post is not an option and you have to do it via only VFS in the UK (and CKGS in the US of A).